bcroy/bcroy.github.io/docs/_posts/2023-10-26-random-matrices-for-net-analysis.markdown

 [161.29670666, -23.16983909, 23.11578288, -23.05396533, 22.71975887]
 {% endhighlight %}
 We also have the very nice semi-circle law on display.
-_I think we covered Wigner's semi-circle law in class... but unfortunately this is before I started coming in early October._ This paper by Guionnet[^guionnet] has more to say about Bernoulli random matrices.
+_ This paper by Guionnet[^guionnet] has more to say about Bernoulli random matrices.

 ![Eigenvalue histogram of ER(1000,.16)](/assets/images/ER_eigvals_hist.png)